Guidelines and Policies

 All Ph.D. students will take a minimum of 12 hours of course work, normally at Vanderbilt, in a minor area or areas.
 The minor can be in another area of the Graduate Department of Religion or in another Department of the University, or it can be an interdisciplinary minor defined by a problem or theme proposed by the student.
 In the Religion, Psychology, and Culture area this requirement is satisfied by two minors.
 Competence in the minor area will be tested by a Qualifying Examination or paper, as negotiated with the minor area adviser.
 A minor in interdisciplinary studies may, under appropriate circumstances and with the approval of the adviser, include some courses related to a student's major area of studies.
 The Minor Area Worksheet should be completed by the adviser and kept in the student's permanent file in the Departmental office.

-Any Ph.D. student may, with the approval of the adviser designated by his or her area, pursue a minor in Theology and Practice.
+Ph.D. students may, with the approval of their adviser designated by their area, pursue a minor in Theology and Practice.
 Because this is an interdisciplinary minor, the plan for courses and the research paper or exam must be approved by the student's adviser.
 For the minor to be coherent and consistent, the plan for courses and the long paper or exam must also be approved by the Theology and Practice committee.
 Normally the minor will consist of four courses designated as program electives by the Theology and Practice committee and one long paper or exam that meets the standards for the Theology and Practice fellowship.
 As with any interdisciplinary minor, coursework for the minor may, under appropriate circumstances and with the approval of the student's adviser, include some courses related to a student's major area of studies.

-The Study of Religion (REL 3601) is required of and limited to PhD students in the Department, who must complete it at some point during course residency.
+The Study of Religion (REL 8900) is required of and limited to PhD students in the Department, who must complete it at some point during course residency.
 As the catalog describes, the Study of Religion focuses on “the methods, diversities, connections, purposes, and contexts of religious studies.”
+The Study of Religion is a 3-hour course.
+In addition, PhD students are required to enroll in Practicum in the Teaching of Religion I (REL 8004.01) in the Fall of their first year and Practicum in the Teaching of Religion II (REL 8004.02) in the Spring of their first year.
+These are zero-credit courses.

 M.A. candidates are normally expected to demonstrate reading competence in one modern language of research relevant to the proposed program of study.
 M.A. candidates anticipating Ph.D. studies should prepare themselves to meet the Ph.D. language requirements as quickly as possible.
 M.A. students applying to the Ph.D. program are expected to have demonstrated reading competence in one foreign language.
 The M.A. language requirement may be satisfied by: